SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20190920.md

 Finance Committee is needed -- NumFocus Summit arrangements are moving forward.<BR>
 Raises question of how to allocate SPD grant.

-### Actions:
+### Actions

 * Bin to get a letter from the SPD board about what is expected to be done with the SPD money.
-* Add Ombudsperson and Diversity and Inclusion Lead
+- Add Ombudsperson and Diversity and Inclusion Lead
-* Steven to create a board subcommittee and roles document.
+- Steven to create a board subcommittee and roles document.
 Should not be an SEP!
-* Draft responsibilities for Instrument Team Liaison
+- Draft responsibilities for Instrument Team Liaison

 ***

 **Topic 3: Proposal Preparation**